FEALAC Forum

 FEALAC has 16 East Asian and 20 Latin American member countries.

-FEALAC implements two FEALAC-Wide Projects under the FEALAC Fund.
+FEALAC implements three FEALAC-wide Projects under the FEALAC Fund.

-FEALAC member countries have implemented 462 national and regional projects from 1999 to 2019.
+FEALAC member countries have implemented 627 national and regional projects since 1999.

 Objectives